This sourdough starter recipe shows how to make a sourdough starter from scratch.

 Sourdough starter maintenance

-Sourdough starter maintenance and looking after your starter is just as important as creating one.
+Sourdough starter maintenance and looking after your starter are just as important as creating one.
 It’s important to keep it refreshed often so there is not a buildup of acid.

-An overly acidic starter can ruin the gluten structure in sourdough bread, which can make it extremely hard to bake with.
+An overly acidic starter can ruin the gluten structure in sourdough bread, which can make it hard to work with.

 To keep the acid content low, you can keep refreshing your starter 2-3 times a day at 1:1:1, or twice a day at 1:2:2.
 This may need to be increased if the environment is very warm.

 Your starter will rise to its peak, after which it will collapse when the yeast has run out of food.
 Ensure you use your starter when it has at least doubled but before it passes this peak.